opennetworkinglab/sdfabric-utils/deep-insight/README.md

 ### Auto-generate topology for end-host INT

-If you use end-host INT support for the Kubernetes CNI, you can generate the DI topology file by using `--k8s-subnet` and `--node-iface-no` argument.
+If you use end-host INT support for the Kubernetes CNI, you can generate the DeepInsight topology file by using `--k8s-subnet` and `--node-iface-no` argument.

 The subcommand will use both ONOS and Kubernetes API to build the topology file if `--k8s-subnet` parameter is present.